nablang/nablang/doc/nabla/basic-syntax.md

 it is just an opposite writing of `->` and the following lines before `end` are brace nested into the blocks.

-back arrows can be used inside any syntax structures with `end` or `when` delimiter, the following are all valid syntax:
+Back arrows can be used inside any syntax structures with `end` or `when` delimiter, the following are all valid syntax:

     class Foo
       e <- a.each